Welcome to the Our Lives Project

 Dr. Jonathan Smith

-Dr. Jonathan Smith is a Research Fellow in the National School of Arts at Australian Catholic University.
+Jonathan Smith is a Senior Research Fellow at Australian Catholic University.
 He administers the day-to-day operation of the project and assists with implementing its research agenda.
-His current research explores different facets of young adulthood in contemporary society, including work and study pathways, social and political attitudes, psychosocial well-being, and digital inequality.
+His research explores different facets of young adulthood in contemporary society, including work and study pathways, social and political attitudes, psychosocial well-being, and digital inequality.

 Dr. Jacqueline Laughland-Booÿ

-Dr. Jacqueline Laughland-Booy is a Research Advisor in the Provost Portfolio at Australian Catholic University.
-She facilitates the project’s qualitative research agenda.
-Her research relates to the personal and professional pathways of young people as they transition from adolescence into adulthood, and the political knowledge of young Australians.
+Jacqueline Laughland-Booy is a Senior Advisor (Research and Communications) in the Office of the Vice-Chancellor at Australian Catholic University.
+As a sociologist, her research relates to the personal and professional pathways of young people as they transition from adolescence into adulthood, and the political engagement of young Australians.
+She is responsible for implementing the ‘Our Lives’ qualitative agenda.